raydac/battleships-resurrection/README.md

 ### GFX play-room

-It is the original minimalistic GFX-compatible standalone play-room server which was prepared by me for E3 2001 in april

-2001.
-I have no changes in its sources, and it contains all my one-year experience Java coding (I hope that after 20
+It is the original minimalistic GFX-compatible standalone play-room server which was prepared by me for E3 2001 in april 2001.
+I have no changes in found sources, and it contains all my one-year experience Java coding and errors.
-      years of Java programming my skills in programming a bit better).
 The server also formed as maven project and even can be started directly through `exec:java`.

 I could not find either documents or presentations about the GFX platform on my disks.
 As I recall, the real production-ready GFX server was delivered as a module for BEA WebLogic server.
 The standalone solution is not fully